neicnordic/puhuri-web/docs/puhuri_portal/user_guide.md

 Project creation is only allowed for project Principal Investigators (PIs).

 Prerequisites for creating projects:
-* User must have a Puhuri account (logged in to Puhuri Portal using myAccessID)
+* User must have a Puhuri account (logged in to Puhuri Portal using MyAccessID)
 * Allocator must set PI role to the user in certain organization

 For creating project:
-1. Login to Puhuri Portal
+1. Login to Puhuri Portal using MyAccessID
 2. Select your home organization
 3. Click on "Add project"
 4. Fill the necessary fields (fields marked with * are mandatory)